-And never let a temporary URL become the permanent home of your content (e.g. http://www.chefmikeward.com/test02-2-1)
+And never let a temporary URL become the permanent home of your content.
+You’d be surprised how often this happens by mistake.

-If you do have to go back and retroactively fix some of these poorly formatted URLs, make sure you implement 301 redirects so that the old URL points to the new URL for any search engines that have crawled and indexed the old page as well as any potential customers who may have bookmarked the old page.
+If you do have to go back and retroactively fix some of these poorly formatted URLs, implement 301 redirects.
+This way the old URL points to the new URL.
+This is helpful for search engines as well as potential customers who may have bookmarked the old page.

-According to TechCrunch, mobile usage as a whole accounts for 60% of time spent online, therefore it is imperative that your website design be mobile friendly.
+According to TechCrunch, mobile usage as a whole accounts for 60% of time spent online.
+It is also estimated that 90% of internet users have mobile access.
+Therefore it is imperative that your website design be mobile friendly.

-Although it’s not always possible to QA your site in every browser and device variation available on today’s market, check your site on at least one of each type of device (a desktop computer, a tablet and a mobile phone) to make sure that it looks clean, easy to read and professional.
+It’s not always possible to QA your site in every browser and device variation available on today’s market.
+But there are tools that can help.
+If you need to do it manually, check your site on at least one of each type of device.
+That way, you can make sure that it looks clean, easy to read and professional.

-A small but valuable aspect to a website design is that tiny little Favicon that appears in the URL and/or Website Tabs bar, as well as within most browser bookmarks.
+A small but valuable piece of website design is that little Favicon that appears in the browser tabs bar.
+It is also what is used for most browser bookmarks.

 This is often overlooked, particularly when using a set template developed by the website application you use.
 Although it’s small, it’s a valuable piece of branding that is very quick and easy to replace.

-If you don’t, you could end up with the default provided by your platform… which is great for them, as they end up with thousands and thousands of websites reinforcing their brand, but it does very little (or nothing) for you and your business.
+If you don’t, you could end up with the default provided by your platform.
+This is great for them – additional brand exposure – but it does very nothing for you and your business.

 Can you tell what the three websites below have in common?